tudat-team/tudatpy/README.md

 ### Build: CLion

-5. Create a build profile in `File > Settings > Build, Execution, Deployment > CMake`.
+5. Open CLion, create a new project from `File > New Project` and select the directory that has been cloned under bullet point 1 (named `tudat-bundle`).
 > **Note** \
+> To avoid issues with CLion, the directory of the project should correspond exactly to the cloned directory named  `tudat-bundle`.

+6. Create a build profile in `File > Settings > Build, Execution, Deployment > CMake`.
+> **Note** \
 > The CMake configuration option `CMAKE_BUILD_TYPE` will be determined by the the build profile's `Build type` entry.
 > A `Release` configuration will suppress a significant amount of harmless warnings during compilation.
 Currently,
 > with the move to a later version of boost, some warnings have cropped up that have either not been fixed in the
 > source code, or have not been suppressed via `tudat/cmake_modules/compiler.cmake`.

-6. Add the CMake configuration to the `File > Settings > Build, Execution, Deployment > CMake > CMake options` text box:
+7. Add the CMake configuration to the `File > Settings > Build, Execution, Deployment > CMake > CMake options` text box:

 ```
 -DCMAKE_PREFIX_PATH=<CONDA_PREFIX>
 -DCMAKE_CXX_STANDARD=14